Chaimacharef/SOC-Home-Lab/attack-simulations/01-failed-login.md

 - **Tactic:** Credential Access

 ## Findings
-✅ Failed authentication activity was successfully simulated on the Windows endpoint.
+✅ I successfully generated failed authentication activity on the Windows endpoint.

-✅ Windows Security Event ID 4625 was generated and captured.
+✅ Windows Security Event ID 4625 was generated and recorded.

-✅ Event data was successfully ingested and monitored through Wazuh SIEM.
-✅ Detection and log correlation were validated through SIEM analysis.
+✅ Wazuh successfully collected the Windows security event.

+✅ Wazuh generated an alert for the activity.

+✅ I was able to review and correlate the Windows event with the SIEM alert.

 ## Defense Recommendations
 1. Configure account lockout policies to limit repeated failed authentication attempts.